node-red/designs/designs/flow-testing/README.md

   - setup: executed at start of the test case,

+  - success: executed after successful execution of the node,

   - fail: executed after failed execution of the test case,

   - cleanup: executed at end of the test case,

   - timeout: executed after timeout reached for the test case.

+  - exception: executed after occurrence of exception while executing the node,

 - Test case events - No events specific to a test case exists.